-► Ensure that the movement space is limited by the software and never drive into the mechanical end stops of the robot.
+▶ Ensure that the movement space is limited by the software and never drive into the mechanical end stops of the robot.

-If the robot is intended for operating mode "Manual with high speed (T2)", the integrator must provide a limited space to reduce the size of the danger zone.
+If the robot is intended for operating mode "Manual with high speed (T2)", the integrator must provide a limited space tor reduce the size of the danger zone.
+The movement space of axis 1 can be limited in 45° increments by means of eight M8 screws.
 The movement space must also be limited by the software.